kvutien/Doc-Reading_Notes_ElizaOS/README.md

 -	**Add as sources** of the Notebook the web pages that describe the Packages of Eliza: https://elizaos.github.io/eliza/docs/packages/ and succeeding pages: Core Package, Database Adapter Package, Client Packages, Agent Packages, Plugin System Packages.
 -	From these sources, you can **ask NotebookLM to explain** each step in the README file and install and run a Tweeter pre-built agent.
 Alternatively, there are also many YouTube videos showing that.

-###	Agents Customization – Configuration Parameters
+### 3.2-Agents Customization – Configuration Parameters
 Once comfortable with the starter agent, you can start making your own custom agent.
 The easiest customization of an Eliza agent is its **character**.
 This is reminiscent of the "system prompt" in a chatbot.
 This system prompt is prefixed to each further prompt to modulate the chatbot resulting answer.

 When creating a new ``AgentRuntime`` instance, the character configuration is read as a parameter, as shown in this example: